open-traffic-generator/otg-examples/docker-compose/b2b/README.md

 ## Run OTG traffic flows with `otgen` tool

-1. Start with using `otgen` to request Ixia-c to run traffic flows defined in `otg.yml`.
+1. Start with using `otgen` to request Ixia-c to run traffic flows defined in [`otg.yml`](otg.yml).
+This configuration specifies one flow with `100000` packets to be transmitted at the rate of `100` packets per second.
 If successful, the result will come as OTG port metrics in JSON format

     ```Shell
     cat otg.yml | otgen run -k -a https://localhost:8443